gem/oq-engine/doc/engine/What's-new.md

 conventional GMPE.
 Further guidance regarding the construction of the HDF5 files will be provided in the documentation in due course.

-10. Near-fault directivity probabilistic seismic hazard analysis is now available in the OpenQuake Engine under classical PSHA with simple fault source typology.
-To perform the calculation, we implemented the most recent updated NGA-WEST2 directivity model, and the associated GMPE which is, up to date, the only GMPE model explicitly includes the effect.
+10. Added near-fault directivity probabilistic seismic hazard analysis for classical PSHA calculations with simple fault sources.
+We implemented the most recent NGA-WEST2 directivity model and the associated GMPE which is, up to now, the only GMPE model explicitly including the effect.
 More details can be found in the manual.

 11. Several other features have been implemented in hazard and you can see the full list in the [changelog](https://raw.githubusercontent.com/gem/oq-hazardlib/engine-1.5/debian/changelog)